Step-by-Step Instructions on Using Your TapeBuddy®Go To Videos

 - Premix All Purpose Compound by adding approximately one cup of water for each gallon of compound to form a creamy consistency.
 Mix well.

-- With the drywall tape already passed through the mud with the mixed compound.
+- With the drywall tape already passed through the mud compartment fill with mixed compound.

 - With one hand on the machine, pull the tape straight out with the other hand to the desired length needed and hold upwards.